nicholas-fong/SRTM-GeoTIFF/README.md

 Data type supported: raster files with few restrictions on pixel dimensions or aspect ratios.
 It can handle file types like: NASA ASTER GDEM 3601x3601.
 ALOS 3600x3600.
 CGIAR-CSI 6000x6000.
 USGS 3601x3601, 1801x3601, 1201x1201 and 601x1201.

-This module makes use of GDAL's [GetGeoTransform](https://gdal.org/tutorials/geotransforms_tut.html) (Affine Transformation) to translate latitude, longitude into pixel indices.
+This snippet makes use of GDAL's [GetGeoTransform](https://gdal.org/tutorials/geotransforms_tut.html) (Affine Transformation) to translate latitude, longitude into pixel indices.
 It also handles LZW compressed rasters automagically.

 The more challenging task is perhaps to find out which tile/filename to use for a particular lat/lon location, especially when each data source uses their own file naming convention.
 For personal hobby use, I use NASA's ASTER GDEM `GeoTIFF` since the file [naming convention](/library/tilename.py) (with small additional regex manipulations) is almost exactly the same style as the original SRTM .hgt.
 For ALOS's 3600x3600 non-overlapping tiles, a modified algorithm [tile_alos.py](/library/tile_alos.py) is needed to parse latitude and longitude to use the correct filename.